Procedure Guide ·Intestinal Blockage Surgery ·2026

 Cat Intestinal Blockage Surgery - costs, what to expect & insurance

-Intestinal blockage surgery for a cat costs $2,000-$5,000 and is almost always an emergency.
-A foreign body or mass blocking the intestines prevents food and fluids from passing through.
-Without surgery, the intestine can perforate, leading to sepsis and death.
-Time is critical — the longer you wait, the worse the outcome and the higher the bill.
+Intestinal blockage surgery costs $2,000-$5,000 and is almost always an emergency.
+A foreign body or mass blocks the intestines, preventing food and fluids from passing.
+Without surgery, the intestine perforates, leading to sepsis and death.
+Time is critical-delay worsens outcomes and costs.

 Intestinal Blockage Surgery - vet costs and insurance